anmol5varma/leetcode-api/README.md

 This repository contains code to expose an API to retrieve Leetcode questions based on company tags and difficulty levels.

-The API will be available at `https://github.com/anmol5varma/leetcode-api`.
+The APIs will be available at `https://anmol5varma-leetcode-api.glitch.me/`.

 ## Endpoints